This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Percutaneous Endoscopic Gastrostomy Insertion In Children

-- Your child may need blood tests.
-Your child may also need x-rays, such as a barium swallow, to check his stomach for problems.
-Ask your child's caregiver for information about these and other tests your child may need.
-Write down the date, time, and location of each test.
+- Your child may need blood tests before his procedure.
+Talk to your child's healthcare provider about these or other tests he may need.
+Write down the date, time, and location for each test.

 The night before your child's procedure:

 Ask healthcare providers about directions for eating and drinking.

 The day of your child's procedure:

 - Ask your child's healthcare provider before you give your child any medicine on the day of his procedure.
 Bring a list of all the medicines your child takes, or his pill bottles, with you to the hospital.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives healthcare providers permission to do the procedure or surgery on your child.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

 - Healthcare providers may put an IV tube into your child's vein.
 Your child may be given liquids and medicine through the IV.

 - Local anesthesia is a shot of medicine put into your child's abdomen.
 It is used to numb the area and dull the pain.
 He may still feel pressure or pushing during the procedure.
 He will also be given medicine in his IV to keep him calm and relaxed.

 - Your child's surgeon will insert the endoscope through your child's mouth, down his esophagus, and into his stomach.
 The light on the end of the endoscope may be seen through your child's abdomen.
 The light will help the surgeon find the best place to insert the PEG tube.
 He may inject air into your child's stomach so he can see clearly.